 The more meaningful engagements, the higher the perceived value of your brand, and the higher your retention.

 It should be obvious, but winning the battle against churn takes more than adding new features or product lines.
 Imagine a restaurant that makes delicious cuisine, but the menus are covered in slime, the wait is 45 minutes, and the servers never refill your water.
-Sure, you get function, but the experience is disastrous.
+Sure, you get to function, but the experience is disastrous.

 If you want to see retention rates rise, you have to address usability in the context of the experience as a whole.
 You have to see “working on UX” as synonymous with “working on your product.”